SUPERCILEX/Robot-Scouter/README.md

   - **Charts!** 📈
   - PSA: Excel spreadsheets can easily be
     [converted to Google Sheets](https://support.google.com/docs/answer/6055139).
+  - JSON exports are also supported for custom analysis (e.g. in Tableau)
 - And more!

 ## Contributing 💗